Azure/azure-powershell/src/Network/Network/help/New-AzRoutingConfiguration.md

 PS C:\>
 ```

-The above command will create a VHubRoute object which can then be added to a VHubRouteTable resource.
+The above command will create a RoutingConfiguration object which can then be added to a connection resource.

 ## PARAMETERS